-For many types of cancer, finding the cancer early makes it easier to treat.
+For many types of cancer, finding the cancer early might make it easier to treat.
 The American Cancer Society recommends screening tests for early detection of certain cancers in people without any symptoms.

-But at this time, there are no special tests recommended to find acute myeloid leukemia (AML) early.
-The best way to find leukemia early is to report any possible symptoms of leukemia to the doctor right away.
+But at this time, no screening tests have been shown to be helpful in finding acute myeloid leukemia (AML) early.
+AML often develops (and causes symptoms) fairly quickly, so the best way to find AML early is to report any possible symptoms of AML to the doctor right away.